Brentwood, California: Delta Patrol Station

 The Delta Patrol Station, a unit of the Contra Costa County Sheriff's office has signed an agreement with the City of Brentwood to move its existing office from Oakley to a larger space in Brentwood.
 The Delta Patrol Station has occupied a 1920s era building for over four decades, and has been looking for a larger facility in East County to serve the growing population for faster response in unincorporated Contra Costa County areas (e.g., Byron, Discovery Bay and Knightsen).
 Response time for Bethel Island is expected to remain the same.

 Education

 Public schools

 Almost all of the city is in the Brentwood Union School District (BUSD), while a small portion is in Knightsen Elementary School District.
 All of it is in Liberty Union High School District (LUHSD).

-BUSD and LUHSD combined have 9 elementary (+1 digital academy), 3 middle (Bristow Middle School, Edna Hill Middle School, and Adams Middle School), and 4 high schools (Independence High School, Liberty High School, La Paloma High School, and Heritage High School).
+BUSD and LUHSD combined have nine elementary (plus one digital academy), three middle (Bristow Middle School, Edna Hill Middle School, and Adams Middle School), and four high schools (Independence High School, Liberty High School, La Paloma High School, and Heritage High School).

 The Brentwood Union School District runs on a modified traditional school calendar.
 The Brentwood Union School District has many schools designated as a California Distinguished School.
 Approximately five percent of California schools are awarded this honor.

-Heritage High School includes a full range of Advanced Placement courses and the highest Academic Performance Index (California public schools) (API) score in the area, stellar performing arts programs, and championship athletic teams.
-Heritage is also a solar school.
-The 2.38 kW photovoltaic project installed at Heritage High School is designed to demonstrate the benefits and opportunities created by renewable energy technology and provide a powerful learning tool for both students and the community.